• Skip to primary navigation

 Americans began growing it in Virginia in the 17th century.
 In American families, it is a tradition to serve a dish of black-eyed peas at New Year's Eve meals to bring prosperity to the new year.

-Texas Caviar Is Known For Its Vibrant Colors And Fresh Flavors.
+Texas Caviar ss known for its vibrant colors and fresh flavors.
 The black-eyed peas provide a hearty and earthy base, while the corn adds a touch of sweetness and crunch.

 The bell peppers, onions, and tomatoes contribute to the dish's texture and provide a burst of freshness, especially when used straight from your garden!
 The cilantro adds a bright and herbaceous note that complements the other ingredients well.